VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 *Quercus mongolica*, *Betula manshurica* and *Betula davurica*, but *Quercus dentata* should be treated as out-of-date for this date.

-If today is 2017, e.g. 1 Jan 2017, than out-of-date status should be assigned to *Quercus mongolica*, and, therefore, actual set of species includes *Quercus dentata*, *Betula manshurica* и *Betula davurica*.
+If today is 2017,  1 Jan, than out-of-date status should be assigned to *Quercus mongolica*, and, therefore, actual set of species includes *Quercus dentata*, *Betula manshurica* и *Betula davurica*.